bmourino/cof_photocatalysis/README.md

 # AiiDA plugin to evaluate COFs for photocatalysis

+*If you use this please cite:*
+Mouriño, B., Maik Jablonka, K., Ortega-Guerrero, A., & Smit, B. (2023).
+In search of Covalent Organic Framework photocatalysts: A DFT-based screening approach.
+ChemRxiv. https://doi.org/10.26434/chemrxiv-2023-515dc-v2

 # Installation information
 This plugin requires the aiida-lsmo plugin, which is still not updated to the latest version of AiiDA.
 Therefore, it is important to follow the specific installation for AiiDA~v1.6.
 You can follow the [aiida instalation web page](https://aiida.readthedocs.io/projects/aiida-core/en/latest/intro/get_started.html).
 However, here we provide information on how to do it to avoid incompatibility errors.
 This can happen with, for example, RabbitMQ (this is fixed for later versions of AiiDA).